adjust/windows_sdk/README.md

 This is the Windows SDK of adjust™.
 You can read more about adjust™ at [adjust.com](http://adjust.com).

+## Example app

+There are different example apps inside the [`Adjust` directory][example]. `AdjustWP80Example` for Windows Phone 8.0, `AdjustWP81Example` for Windows Phone 8.1 and `AdjustWSExample` for Windows Store.
+You can use these projects to see an example on how the adjust SDK can be integrated.

 ## Basic Installation

 These are the minimal steps required to integrate the adjust SDK into your Windows Phone or Windows Store project.
-We are going to assume that you use Visual Studio 2013 with the latest NuGet package manager installed, but previous version that support Windows phone 8 or Windows 8 should work.
-The screenshots show the integration process for a Windows Phone app, but the procedure is very similar for Windows Store apps.
-The differences will get pointed out.
+We are going to assume that you use Visual Studio 2013 or superior with the latest NuGet package manager installed, but previous version that support Windows Phone 8.0 or Windows 8 should work.
+The screenshots show the integration process for a Windows Universal app, but the procedure is very similar for both Windows Store or Phone apps.
+The differences with Windows Phone 8.0 will get pointed out.

 ### 1. Install the package Adjust using NuGet